Once you know how to read your water meter, it's time to put that knowledge to work for you.

 For leak detection:

-- Turn all water-using appliances off so that no water is being used anywhere in the house.
+- Turn off all faucets and water-using appliances so that no water is being used anywhere in the house.

-- If you have everything turned off and are sure the toilets and connections aren't leaking and yet the dials are still turning, you may have a hidden leak in an underground pipe.
-If you believe this is the case, you may need to call a plumber for assistance.
+- If you have everything turned off and are sure the toilets and connections aren't leaking, and yet the dial is still turning, you may have a concealed leak in an underground pipe.
+If you believe this is the case, you may need to call a plumbing professional for leak detection services.